Last Updated on

 On the front side, there's a blue-colored LED that turns solid when/if you turn this device on, and starts blinking while there's some sort of data activity.
 On the back side, there's an Ethernet port, a USB 3.0 port for file transfers, and a power connection port.

 Being a single-drive NAS, it comes with a pre-installed single 3.5" hard drive that can be of 2 GB, 3 GB, 4 GB, 6 GB, and 8 GB space.

-Setup wise, this is the easiest and most beginner-friendly NAS I've ever got my hands on.
-While WD gives a quick setup guide out of the box, I didn't need to go for it even once.
+Setup wise, this is the most straightforward and beginner-friendly NAS I've ever got my hands on.
+While WD gives a quick installation guide out of the box, I didn't need to go for it even once.

 You just need to turn it on, connect it to your WiFi router through an Ethernet cable and you're done.

 Soon after the setup, three main server folders will be available to all the devices on the network by default.
 These folders are Public, SmartWare, and Time Machine Backup, and they're used to store public data, and take backup of windows/mac machines respectively.

 In case you want to customize your sharing network even more (which you will eventually), you'll need to download WD My Cloud Setup software, and the good thing about this software is that it's available for both the Windows and Mac OS.